-Drivers' Licenses Available in Some U.S. States
+Drivers' Licenses Are Available to Undocumented Immigrants in Some U.S. States

-A handful of U.S. states offer drivers licenses to undocumented immigrants who live there.
+A handful of U.S. states, as well as the District of Columbia and the Commonwealth of Puerto Rico, offer drivers licenses to undocumented immigrants who live there.
 Note that this does not confer any form of legal status; it merely says you are allowed to drive a car in that state.

 See the National Immigration Law Center information on access to driver's licenses or cards for the latest.

 No Right for Undocumented Immigrants to Work in the United States